chrisshaji/ASME-Go-Kart-2024-25/README.md

 (sketches of car)

-In order to ensure good cornering, we decided to implment Ackermann steering geometry to our kart.
-This would greatly reduce the slippage of tires when going around corner, which is essential as our final course consisted of a lot of sharp turns.
+In order to ensure good cornering, we decided to implement Ackermann steering geometry to our kart.
+This would greatly reduce the slippage of tires when going around corner, which is essential as our final course consisted of many sharp turns.
 A lot of mathematical calculations involving the turning radius, wheelbase, wheel radius resulted in a maximum steering angle of 38° and an Ackermann ratio of 0.522.
 FEA analysis was also performed in order to guarantee that the chassis would not fail under the weight of the driver, engine, and other components of the kart.

 (fea), (cad of car)

 ## Fabrication Process
-After desinigning and ensuring that our design would be feasible, we moved on to the fabrication process.
+After designing and ensuring that our design would be feasible, we moved on to the fabrication process.
 For the chassis, we utilized a 24' long metal tube and cut it up into different sections.
 These sections were then welded together using MIG welds.
 Some of the angled welds were done by more experienced welders on the team, and it all worked out as none of the welds gave out during testing.